kyroy1114/KMapProgramming/README.md

 First, choose the term with **the least indices** as essential part, from 1 index to 16 indices by ascent order.

-That is, b'c'(index 9) and cd'(index 14) in the picture below, for instance.
+That is, b'c'(index 9) and cd'(index 14) are chosen in the picture below, for instance.

 ![image](https://user-images.githubusercontent.com/76551322/135664044-4112cc78-7f38-4fbb-abfe-fdeded7c3f28.png)